parallel-group/cuke/README.md

 # Cuke
 Cuke is a source-to-source compiler that translates tensor computations written in Python into C++/CUDA code.
-It was initially developed to teach compiler optimization at the University of Iowa but has since evolved into a platform for constructing domain-specific compilers  for different applications.
+It was initially developed to teach compiler optimization at the University of Iowa and has since evolved into a platform for constructing domain-specific compilers  for different applications.

 ## Installation